Dovyski/cvui/docs/components/button.md

 # Button

-The `button()` function will render a button on the screen.
+`cvui::button()` renders a button on the screen.
 The common signature of a button function is:

 {% highlight c++ %}
 bool button(cv::Mat& theWhere, int theX, int theY, const cv::String& theLabel)
 {% endhighlight %}

 where `theWhere` is the image/frame where the button will be rendered, `theX` is the position X, `theY` is the position Y, and `theLabel` is the text displayed inside the button.

 All button functions return `true` if the user clicked the button, or `false` otherwise.

 ## Adjust width and height